 - 1. Reviews and discusses all materials received from each candidate, assessing the quality of the documentation and considering the recommendations made by the PRC and the Dean. - 2.
-Gives consideration to the evaluations of promotion applications made by PRCs and/or CPCs in the last three (3) years. - 3.
+Gives consideration to the evaluations of promotion applications made by PRCs and/or CPTCs in the last three (3) years. - 3.
 Restricts its discussions of candidates to the Bases and Standards for Promotion found in this document (pages 1-12) and the relevant Disciplinary Standards, referring to the application materials, the PRC's and Dean's recommendations, and the candidate's response(s) only.
 None of its members acts as an advocate of a discipline, department, program, or school.
-Members should avoid any conversations about candidates outside of CPC meetings. - 4.
-Provides candidates and/or their representatives an opportunity to appear before the committee to amplify and explain the documentation submitted with the application.
-A request to appear before the committee must be made in writing on or before the second Monday in December.
+Members should avoid any conversations about candidates outside of CPTC meetings.

-- 5. Concludes its deliberations, votes on each candidate, arrives at recommendations, and notifies in writing recommended and non-recommended candidates on or before January 17.
-The committee's feedback letter to non-recommended candidates must indicate that, as set out in the Bases and Standards for Promotion, improvement is needed in one or more of the following: teaching/librarianship; scholarly/creative/professional activity; service.
-Note: The feedback provided should be given careful attention and special consideration in a future CPC's evaluation of a subsequent application for promotion. - 6.
-Allows the candidate to examine the committee's feedback letter and recommendation.
+- 4. Provides candidates and/or their representatives an opportunity to appear before the CPTC to amplify and explain the documentation submitted with the application.
+A request to appear before the CPTC must be made in writing on or before the second Monday in December. - 5.
+Concludes its deliberations, votes on each candidate, arrives at recommendations, and notifies in writing recommended and non-recommended candidates on or before January 17.
+The CPTC's feedback letter to non-recommended candidates must indicate that, as set out in the Bases and Standards for Promotion, improvement is needed in one or more of the following: teaching/librarianship; scholarly/creative/professional activity; service.
+Note: The feedback provided should be given careful attention and special consideration in a future CPTC's evaluation of a subsequent application for promotion. - 6.
+Allows the candidate to examine the CPTC's feedback letter and recommendation.
 Any comment or response to these from the candidate shall be forwarded to the President as part of the candidate's application. - 7.
 Hears appeals on or before January 27.
-Candidates for promotion have five (5) business days after receipt of the committee's recommendation to submit an appeal.
-Information on the dates and procedures for making an appeal is included in the committee's letter of notification to the candidate.
-Compelling evidence must be submitted in order to warrant a change in the committee's recommendation.
-After hearing a presentation by the candidate, the committee will vote by secret ballot.
+Candidates for promotion have five (5) business days after receipt of the CPTC's recommendation to submit an appeal.
+Information on the dates and procedures for making an appeal is included in the CPTC's letter of notification to the candidate.
+Compelling evidence must be submitted in order to warrant a change in the CPTC's recommendation.
+After hearing a presentation by the candidate, the CPTC will vote by secret ballot.
 The Provost must be present for the hearing of appeals. - 8.
 Reports to the President by February 1.
-Upon completion of the appeal process, the committee forwards to the President a list of candidates it recommends for promotion and the promotion materials of the candidates.
+Upon completion of the appeal process, the CPTC forwards to the President a list of candidates it recommends for promotion and the promotion materials of the candidates.
 This recommendation must indicate how the candidate meets the Bases and Standards for Promotion (pages 1-12).
-The committee's final recommendations shall be made known to all applicants within two (2) working days after submission to the President. - 9.
-Returns all promotion materials to the candidate at the conclusion of the process.
+The CPTC's final recommendations shall be made known to all applicants within two (2) working days after submission to the President.